man-kay/fina-nlp-project/blogposts/blogpost1.md

 #### References of similar works

-By looking into social media and tweets from policy-makers, we may be able to gain some valuable investment insights or even make profits by mimicking their trades.
+By looking into social media and tweets from policy-makers, we may be able to gain some valuable investment insights or even make profits from their trading history.
 Some previous works could be referenced on this project topic:

 1. [Congress copy-trade Github repo](https://github.com/sa1K/Congressional-Stock-Trading/tree/main)
 2. [Congress Debate History, can be used for NLP](https://www.govinfo.gov/app/collection/crec/2024/01/01-02/3)